 In case if you decide to pick up this book first, it also covers all the crochet basics as well: how to pick the right hook and yarn, how to crochet the basic stitches, how to read a pattern and more.

 It’s an amazing book to learn crochet and create beautiful pieces or just have on your coffee table to page through – it’s a hardback and the photos are gorgeous.
+You get easy patterns that look amazing when they are done.

 Crochet Stitch Dictionary: 200 Essential Stitches with Step-by-Step Photos

 At this point you have learned all the basics and made some gorgeous projects from Debrosse’s book.
-That made you want to learn more and discover more stiches with the beginner level of knowledge you have.
+That made you want to learn more and discover more stitches with the beginner level of knowledge you have.

 Look no further than Crochet Stitch Dictionary: 200 Essential Stitches with Step-by-Step Photos by Sarah Hazell.